ludiosarchive/Minerva/docs/Overview.rst

 Minerva's web resources (for long-polling/HTTP streaming) should be behind a hardened webserver like nginx.
 Compared to twisted.web, nginx is a bit harder to DoS, handles more compatibility problems, and maintains an SSL session cache [#]_.
-These advantages probably outweigh the overhead of an open socket for every long-polling/streaming HTTP request.
+These advantages probably outweigh the overhead of an extra open socket (inside the server datacenter) for every long-polling/streaming HTTP request.
 In the future, we may move more of Minerva's HTTP functionality into nginx, in the spirit of nginx_http_push_module [#]_.